 - In the second Eek!
 The Cat episode, Eek has a very long scream after his dream ended with his head exploding.

-- Richard also screamed for a long time when he found out he had to get a job.
+- Richard also screamed a Big "NO!" for a long time when he found out he had to get a job.

 - In The Penguins of Madagascar episode "Crown Fools", King Julien loses his crown, which causes to let loose a nonstop scream that lasts well into the night.

-- In Total Drama Island, DJ screamed and ran a rather long way away from Heather, who was still wearing her facial mask and shaving her leg.
+- In Total Drama, DJ screamed and ran a rather long way away from Heather, who was still wearing her facial mask and shaving her leg.

 - Done several times on Courage the Cowardly Dog.
 A notable example would be when he uses it in "Ball of Revenge" to defeat a handful of recurring villains from the show in a game of dodgeball.

-- That yell is loud enough to rip Eddy's shirt off.
+- Ed, Edd n Eddy: In "Little Ed Blue", Ed's shout of "BIG TROUBLLLLLLLLLLLLLLLLLLLLE!" is loud enough to rip Eddy's shirt off.